-Class/level of evidence The presence of LV cavity dilatation with preserved LV function, in the absence of a family history of DCM, abnormal ECG patterns, and atrial/ventricular tachyarrhythmias should be considered to represent expression of physiological cardiac remodelling rather than DCM.
+Class/level of evidence 1.
+The presence of LV cavity dilatation with preserved LV function, in the absence of a family history of DCM, abnormal ECG patterns, and atrial/ventricular tachyarrhythmias should be considered to represent expression of physiological cardiac remodelling rather than DCM.
 Therefore, no restriction to competitive sports is applicable to this cohort of athletes.
 Class IIa/Level B 2.
-Athletes with an unequivocal diagnosis of DCM, but mildly reduced LV systolic function (EF ≥40%) may selectively engage in all competitive sport, with the exception of those where occurrence of syncope may be associated with serious harm or death (Figure 1), if they are: (1) Asymptomatic, Class IIb/Level C (2) Without prior history of unexplained syncope, and (3) Without frequent/complex ventricular tachyarrhythmias on ambulatory ECG monitoring and exercise testing.
-Exceptions include patients with a family history of SCD/CA and/or those previously identified during cascade screening for familial DCM, with mutations that are associated with an increased risk of life-threatening arrhythmias (such as Lamin A/C or Filamin C mutation), irrespective of the severity of LV dysfunction and dilatation.
-These patients should be advised not to engage in competitive sports.
-3. Athletes with a diagnosis of DCM who are: Class III/Level C (1) symptomatic, or have(2) LV ejection fraction <40%, or (3) extensive LGE (i.e. >20%) on CMR and/or (4) frequent/complex ventricular tachyarrhythmias on ambulatory ECG monitoring and exercise testing, or (5) history of unexplained syncope. should be advised not to engage in competitive sports.
-These patients should be advised to limit their exercise programmes to leisure-time activities and undergo regular clinical surveillance, consistent with current recommendations
+Athletes with an unequivocal diagnosis of DCM, but mildly reduced LV systolic function (EF ≥40%) may selectively engage in all competitive sport, with the exception of those where occurrence of syncope may be associated with serious harm or death (Figure 1), if they are: Class IIb/Level C (1) Asymptomatic,(2) Without prior history of unexplained syncope, and (3) Without frequent/complex ventricular tachyarrhythmias on ambulatory ECG monitoring and exercise testing.
+Exceptions include patients with a family history of SCD/CA and/or those previously identified during cascade screening for familial DCM, with mutations that are associated with an increased risk of life-threatening arrhythmias (such as be advised not to engage in competitive sports.

+3. Athletes with a diagnosis of DCM who are:

+Class III/Level C

+- (1) symptomatic, or have - (2) LV ejection fraction <40%, or - (3) extensive LGE (i.e. >20%) on CMR and/or - (4) frequent/complex ventricular tachyarrhythmias on ambulatory ECG monitoring and exercise testing, or should be advised not to engage in competitive sports.
+These patients should be advised to limit their exercise programmes to leisure-time activities and undergo regular clinical surveillance, consistent with current recommendations for the management of DCM.